Honeycomb (cereal)

 Honeycomb is a breakfast cereal first released in 1965, owned by Post Holdings.
 It consists of honey-flavored corn cereal bits in a honeycomb shape.

 Versions

-At the end of 2006, Post changed the formula for Honeycomb to improve its health content.
+At the end of 2006, Post changed the formula for Honeycomb to make it healthier.
 This change, although tested by Post beforehand to positive reviews, received mainly negative reviews from consumers.

 Following this public response, in March 2007, Kraft Foods (then-owner of Post Cereals) introduced a new "Improved Taste" version of the cereal that the company claimed would improve "the cereal's taste, texture and appearance while incorporating key nutritional benefits to the product."

 Three flavor variations have been marketed: Strawberry Blasted Honeycomb, Chocolate Honeycomb, and Cinna-Graham Honeycomb.

 Ingredients

 The product's ingredients are listed as: